Connect with us

 Alun Hubbard, University of Tromsø

 As I round a corner, I am awestruck at a completely surreal sight: A gaping fissure has opened in the riverbed, and it is swallowing the water in a massive whirlpool, sending up huge spumes of spray.
-This might sound like a computer-generated scene from a blockbuster action – but it's real.
+This might sound like a computer-generated scene from a blockbuster action movie – but it’s real.

 Alun Hubbard discusses the mechanics of moulins and rappels into one in the second half of this introduction to the Greenland ice sheet.

 A moulin is forming right in front of me on the Greenland ice sheet.
-Only this really shouldn't be here – current scientific understanding doesn't accommodate this reality.
+Only this really shouldn’t be happening here – current scientific understanding doesn’t accommodate this reality.

 As a glaciologist, I’ve spent 35 years investigating how meltwater affects the flow and stability of glaciers and ice sheets.